Studio Two, EMI Studios, Abbey Road

 Paul McCartney played both bass and lead guitar on the song, and also reportedly suggested Ringo Starr's distinctive drum pattern.

 The evening session was devoted to Another Girl and I Need You.
-The rhythm track for the first of these was captured in one take, after which George Harrison recorded 10 takes of a guitar flourish for the song's ending, to be edited onto the song at a later date.
+The rhythm track for the first of these was captured in one take.
+Track one contained McCartney's bass guitar and Starr's drums; track two had Lennon's Fender electric and Harrison's Gibson acoustic guitar; track three contained McCartney's lead vocals, with backing from Harrison and Lennon; and track four had more vocals from Lennon and McCartney, tom-tom from Starr, and Harrison on Gretsch electric guitar.
+This last overdub was a guitar flourish, recorded 10 takes for the song's ending, to be edited onto the song at a later date.
 The idea was dropped when the song was mixed for release.

 The final song, I Need You, took five takes to record.
 This was Harrison's first song to be recorded since Don't Bother Me.